Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 flux architecture
-framework -- "a new framework every day" function function -- first-class function function -- Higher-order function function 1st-class object functional programming
+framework -- "a new framework every day" function function -- 1st-class object function -- first-class function function -- Higher-order function functional programming garbage collector git global variable go
-GAFAM Google, Amazon, Facebook, Apple, Microsoft garbage collector git global variable go graph
+Google, Amazon, Facebook, Apple, Microsoft (GAFAM) graph
 GRASP -- 1 Information expert = Assign responsibility to the class that has the information needed to fulfill it GRASP -- 2 Creator = Who creates object A?
 In general, Assign class B the responsibility to create object A if one, or preferably more, of the following apply...